CodeKiwi/votejosh2020/_posts/2017-12-10-transition_from_hell.md

 ---
 After so much travel it was bound to happen, so much seamless travel - I was running the gauntlet of good fortune, the tide would surely would turn some day.
 That day turned out to be today (or few days, I'm a little confused about timezones and how long I have been traveling).

+> If you haven't seen it, go check out the first in this series where [I escape from an island volcano.](/asia/2017/12/escape_from_the_volcano)

 Before the volcano messed with my mojo the original plan was to fly out of Bali on the Tuesday, land in Melbourne for a few days then fly out on Sunday to Lima, Peru via a two hour stopover in Santiago.

 Then Agung happened and I didn't manage to [escape the volcano](/asia/2017/12/escape_from_the_volcano) until Friday night.
 I still got to have a few days in Melbourne catching up with friends and business interests (ps, go buy some [Dirt](http://thedirtcompany.com.au/)).
 Next up rejoining my Kaizen family in Lima.